ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

     * Diagnosis: It should not be your responsibility to do that.
     * Prescription: An Observable.

-  The Iterator Pattern as described by the GoF on p.257 of "Design Patterns":
-  "The key idea in this pattern is to take the **responsibility** for access and traversal out of the list object and put it into an Iterator object".
+  The Iterator Pattern as described by the GoF on p.257 of Design Patterns, "The key idea in this pattern is to take the **responsibility** for access and traversal out of the list object and put it into an Iterator object".

-  The problem with async code is the responsibility of unsubscribing is typically placed on the Consumer.
-The Observable is like an "inverted" Iterable.
-In an Observable we place the responsibiliy of unsubscribing on the right object: the Producer.
+  The problem with browser event APIs is that the responsibility of unsubscribing is placed on the wrong object: the Consumer.

-  Understanding on which object to place responsibility of any function is an extremely valuable skill to develop.
+  In Observables we place the responsibility on the right object: the Producer.
+Understanding where to place responsibility of any function is an extremely valuable skill to develop.

 What problems can we solve with FRP